core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdWirelessRfProfilesRfProfileIdTwoFourGhzSettings.md

 HasRxsop returns a boolean if a field has been set.

+### SetRxsopNil

+`func (o *NetworksNetworkIdWirelessRfProfilesRfProfileIdTwoFourGhzSettings) SetRxsopNil(b bool)`

+ SetRxsopNil sets the value for Rxsop to be an explicit nil

+### UnsetRxsop
+`func (o *NetworksNetworkIdWirelessRfProfilesRfProfileIdTwoFourGhzSettings) UnsetRxsop()`

+UnsetRxsop ensures that no value is present for Rxsop, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)